The main principle involved in the production of vaccines is to place virus

 Recombinant Vaccines: For many bacteria and viruses, scientists have found there are certain antigens on these organisms which are better at stimulating an antibody response by the animal than others.
 In the laboratory, the genes of the virus or bacteria can be broken into various pieces.
 Those genes that code for the antigens that produce the best antibody response in an animal can be isolated.
 Using various methods, scientists can have these isolated genes produce large quantities of the antigens they code for.
 The recombinant vaccine, then, does not contain the whole virus or bacteria, but just those parts which produce the best antibody response in the animal to be vaccinated.

 Methods of administration

 There are currently two main methods to administer vaccines: intranasally (into the nose) and by injection.

 Injectable vaccines: Injectable vaccines are given into the muscle (intramuscular) or under the skin (subcutaneous).
 Some vaccines can be given either way, others must only be given one way, e.g., some rabies vaccines can only be given in the muscle.
 Sites at which the vaccine can be administered will appear on the vaccine label.
 Care must be taken to avoid getting any of a vaccine made for injection into the animal's eyes, nose, or mouth.

-Intranasal vaccines: Some vaccines which protect against respiratory diseases such as 'canine kennel cough' are manufactured to be given as drops (or 'squirts') into the nose.
+Intranasal vaccines: Some vaccines which protect against respiratory diseases such as feline rhinotracheitis and are manufactured to be given as drops (or 'squirts') into the nose and sometimes also the eyes.
 These vaccines generally provide faster protection than those given intramuscularly or subcutaneously.
 Intranasal vaccines are less likely to cause allergic reactions, and are more likely to provide protection if maternal antibodies are still present.
-In the case of Bordetella, intranasal vaccines may need to be given more often than injectable vaccines.
 Intranasal vaccines should NEVER be injected into the animal.